By Romulo Lollato and Dorivar Ruiz Diaz et.al

 Iron chlorosis.
 Iron chlorosis is not common in wheat in Kansas, but does occur on certain high-pH, calcareous soils in western Kansas.
 Newly emerging leaves will have green veins, with yellow striping between the veins.
 Eventually, the entire leaf may turn yellow or white.

 Soilborne mosaic or spindle streak mosaic.
 Soilborne mosaic and spindle streak mosaic are viral diseases that occur primarily in eastern and central Kansas, but are rare in western Kansas.
 These diseases are most common in years with a wet fall, followed by a cool, wet spring.
-The disease is often most severe in low areas of a field where soil conditions favor infection.
+These diseases are often most severe in low areas of a field where soil conditions favor infection.
 Symptoms are usually most pronounced in early spring, then fade as temperatures warm.
 Leaves will have a mosaic of green spots on yellowish background.
 Infected plants are often stunted in growth.

 Wheat streak mosaic complex.
 This viral disease is vectored by the wheat curl mite.
 Yellow areas in field will appear in spring around that jointing stages of growth; usually on field edges adjacent to volunteer wheat.
-Leaves will have a mosaic of yellow streaks, stripes, or mottling.
+Leaves will have a mosaic of yellow streaks, stripes, or mottling (Figure 9).
 Plants infected with wheat streak mosaic are often smaller than healthy plants.
+There are two additional viruses, Triticum mosaic virus and high plains mosaic virus, that also result in similar symptoms.

 Barley yellow dwarf.
 This viral disease is vectored by bird cherry oat aphids and greenbugs.
 Small or large patches of yellow plants will occur, typically around boot stage.
 Leaf tip turns yellow or purple, but midrib remains green.
 The yellowing caused by barley yellow dwarf are less botchy than the yellowing caused by other viral diseases.
 Plants infected by barley yellow dwarf are often stunted.